 Aromatherapy and Essential Oil Inhalers

-Aromatherapy inhalers are also known as nasal inhalers, essential oil inhalers, and sometimes sniffy sticks.
+Aromatherapy inhalers are also known as personal inhalers, essential oil inhalers, and sometimes sniffy sticks.

 What are Aromatherapy Inhalers?

 Aromatherapy inhalers enclose a concentrated amount of essential oil and are a portable and convenient way to use essential oils when a diffuser isn't convenient or appropriate.
 To use an aromatherapy inhaler, you simply unscrew the cap and raise the tip of the inhaler to your nose.

 Aromatherapy inhalers can be transported in your purse, briefcase or backpack and are even small enough to fit in a pocket.
 They allow you to use your chosen essential oils anywhere, and they can be used discreetly.
 Inhalers are handy for keeping particular blends handy and within reach.
 They're also great in the workplace or in other public settings when you may want to use an essential oil that could pose risk to those with particular health issues.

 Some aromatherapy retailers offer ready-made aromatherapy inhalers that contain a single essential oil or a specially formulated blend of essential oils.
 You can also find aromatherapy inhaler assemblies (often referred to as "blanks") from some aromatherapy and essential oil suppliers.
 It's simple to add your own essential oils to the cotton or foam insert and assemble the inhaler.

 I keep an aromatherapy inhaler that contains a flu-fighting blend of essential oils in my purse.
 Anytime I'm exposed to someone that is coughing like crazy, I discreetly then use the inhaler.
 I also keep a couple inhalers around that contain calming as well as uplifting blends.
 It's a quick way to energize or unwind even when away from home.
 I especially love using calming and anti-microbial inhalers while flying.